February 6, 2017

 About the Author

-Through her company, Victorious Life Coaching LLC, She provides mindset, money mastery, and personal development coaching.
-She has years of experience and a proven track record of empowering women to achieve their goals and create the lives they desire.
-Valerie is a certified Master Business Mindset Coach, a certified Sacred Money Archetype™ Coach, a certified Money Breakthrough™ Business Coach, a certified Les Brown Coach-Trainer-Speaker, a certified Christian Life Coach, and a Motivational Speaker.
+Through her company, Victorious Life Coaching LLC, Valerie empowers successful women entrepreneurs who know they are capable of more to gain the confidence and courage to play a bigger game and make a greater impact.
+With years of experience and a proven track record, she has helped countless women achieve their goals and create the lives they desire.
+Valerie is a certified Master Business Mindset Coach, Sacred Money Archetype™ Coach, Money Breakthrough™ Business Coach, Les Brown Coach-Trainer-Speaker, Christian Life Coach, and Motivational Speaker.

-Valerie is passionate about empowering women to Design Their Victory so they can Live Their Dreams.
+She is passionate and dedicated to helping women Design Their Victory so they can Live Their Dreams.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}